Sandwell Local Plan Frequently Asked Questions

 Introduction

-Sandwell Metropolitan Borough Council has prepared a new Local Plan for Sandwell which covers the period to 2041.
+Sandwell Metropolitan Borough Council has prepared a new Local Plan for Sandwell which covers the period 2024 to 2041.
 The Plan identifies where new employment and housing development will be located and where investment for new infrastructure, such as transport, schools and green space will be made.
-Before the Plan is submitted to Government to be examined, we want to hear your views on its soundness and legal compliance.
+You can view a digital version of the Publication Sandwell Local Plan on our external consultation website under the 'historic documents' tab or download a PDF version.

 This webapge provides a summary of the main proposals in the Sandwell Local Plan as well as information about what ‘soundness’ means and what the legal requirements are.